music-suite/music-suite.github.io/docs/ref/User-Guide.md

 One of the main points of the Music Suite is to avoid committing to a *single*, closed music representation.
 Instead it provides a set of types and type constructors that can be used to construct an arbitrary representation of music.

 Usually you will not want to invent a new representation from scratch, but rather start with a standard representation and customize it when needed.
+The default representation is defined in the `Music.Prelude.Basic` module, which is implicitly imported in all the examples below.
+See [Customizing the Music Representation](#customizing-music-representation) for other examples.

 ## Basics